About

 Preparation

-Those interested in a career in industrial engineering technology should consider reviewing engineering technology programs that are accredited by ABET, Inc. ABET accreditation is based on an evaluation of an engineering program's student achievement, program improvement, faculty, curricular content, facilities, and institutional commitment.
+Those interested in a career in industrial engineering technology should consider reviewing engineering technology programs that are accredited by ABET, Inc. However, there are many ET programs not yet accredited by ABET, so check with your local community college or university for more information.
+If you choose to attend a program that is not ABET accredited, you should be sure that the university is regionally accredited.
 Students explore cost estimating, industrial and environmental safety, quantitative methods, statistical process control, and quality control.
-The

 Professional Organizations